snowbazz/snowbazz.github.io/post/general-resolves/index.md

 - Be better to family
 - Less empty talk
 - Dedicated to study
-- No more stare at screen in the dark
+- No screens after bedtime
 - Be a man like mosquito, full of aggressiveness and perseverance!